DeepVirtual/Leetcode_EASY/README.md

 # Leetcode_EASY
-Python3 solutions to 185 Easy problems on Leetcode .
-Free problems only.
+Python3 solutions to Easy problems on Leetcode.
 Up to #784